 In 1982 the church was again torn down and a bigger one, covering the whole lot, was built (by this time a parsonage had been constructed).
 Since there were now many English speaking people in the congregation the numbers of the hymns were announced from both the Ukrainian and English hymnals, and a swelling of praise to God was heard in both languages.
 As the older members passed away the singing was done only in English.
 St. Paul community has many French people, as well as Ukrainian, and some of them have become born again over the years and made Bethel their home church.
 First Nations peoples, Africans and Filipinos are part of Bethel Church, plus other minorities.

 One of the founding members, Max Holomis, had willed the church a parcel of land on hi property.
 In May 2002, with major growth in church membership, ground was broken for a new 12,000 square foot building, just outside of St. Paul.
 In the summer of 2012 another 25 feet was added onto the front of the sanctuary, which added space for 100 chairs, two offices and a youth room.
-There are now 4 sets of pastors - a lead pastor and his wife, a pastor and his wife for counseling, a children's pastor and her husband, and a pastor and his wife to minister to teens.
+Bethel Family Worship now has 3 full time pastors - a lead pastor and his wife, a youth/assistant pastor, and a worship pastor/administrator.
 Recently, more land beside the church was purchased, and the congregation is seeking God as to its use.